 Tantra is an ancient sacred practice that was originated in India, China, and Nepal.
-First Tantric scriptures were dated in the 5th century of Common Era.
+First Tantric scriptures were dated to the 5th century of the Common Era.

 The word Tantra is often translated as "expand" or “what extends knowledge".

-The word Tantra comes from Sanskrit and is derived two words, tattva and mantra.
+The word Tantra comes from Sanskrit and is derived from two words, tattva, and mantra.
 Tattva means the science of cosmic principles, while mantra refers to the science of mystic sound and vibrations.

 Tanyate vistaryate jnanam anemna iti tantram.
 Tantra also means the scriptures that spread the light of knowledge.

 We can say that Tantra is the use of sacred knowledge with a purpose to gain enlightenment.

 Teun Goudriaan, a Professor in the Department of Oriental Languages at the University in Utrecht, Netherlands, and author of many books on Tantra, describes tantrism as a "systematic quest for salvation or spiritual excellence by realizing and fostering the divine within one's own body, one that is the simultaneous union of the masculine-feminine and spirit-matter and has the ultimate goal of realizing the "primal blissful state of non-duality."